 What is a transactional SMS?

-Transactional messages are classed as business-critical communications that are central to the customer experience.
-Appointment reminders, order confirmations, delivery updates and review requests sent by text are all types of transactional SMS messages.
+Transactional SMS messages are classed as business-critical communications that are central to the customer experience.
+Appointment reminder texts, order confirmations, delivery updates, and review requests sent by text are all types of transactional text messages.
 The same goes for verification codes sent by SMS as part of a two-factor authentication message.

-Sending transactional messages to mobile phones as part of your SMS communications strategy will enable customers to quickly receive important information about your products and services.
-If you have timely information that customers must know, sending transactional SMS texts will ensure you are able to swiftly provide customers with information.
+Sending transactional messages to mobile phones as part of your SMS strategy will enable customers to quickly receive crucial information about your products and services.
+If you have timely information that customers must know, transactional text messaging will ensure you are able to swiftly provide customers with information.

 What is the difference between transactional SMS and promotional SMS messages?

-Transactional SMS is different from promotional SMS in that the latter focuses on advertising and marketing.
+Transactional SMS is different from promotional texts in that the latter focuses on advertising and marketing in the most traditional sense.
 Any SMS that promotes a product or service, for example, with a flash sale notification, discount code, VIP or loyalty offer, or even a generic brand awareness campaign, falls into this category.

-You can think of a promotional SMS text message as a way for your brand to directly promote products or services.
-Much like a transactional SMS text message, a marketing message is often an effective way to quickly reach your target market.
-As a widely under-utilized channel for customer communication, SMS is exceptionally good for marketing messages.
+You can think of promotional text messages as a way for your brand to directly promote your products or services.
+Much like a transactional text message, a promotional message is often an effective way to quickly reach your target market.
+As a widely underutilized channel for customer communication, SMS is exceptionally good for marketing messages.

 Some marketing-savvy businesses are using a hybrid of the two message types – adapting transactional messages to add value for the customer, to drive further engagement and action, or to cross-sell other products and opportunities.

-When your hybrid SMS marketing efforts are executed effectively, it can help to inspire customer retention and bolster customer engagement.
-Those who currently send transactional SMS texts may wish to explore ways to thoughtfully blend these with promotional SMS texts.
+When your hybrid SMS marketing efforts are executed effectively, they can help inspire customer retention and improve customer engagement.
+Those who currently send transactional SMS messages may wish to explore ways to thoughtfully blend these with promotional messaging.
 As we said, transactional messages with subtle promotions can inspire customer engagement.

 Text messaging laws

 Both promotional and transactional SMS can be carried out as part of your SMS marketing strategy.
-However, it’s essential to know the difference between the two message types so you can be sure you’re adhering to the relevant SMS compliance laws that govern the country where your customers/subscribers reside.
+However, it's essential to know the difference between the two text message types so you can be sure you're adhering to the relevant SMS compliance laws that govern the country where your customers and subscribers reside.

 SMS compliance laws and regulations exist to ensure that businesses follow legal and ethical practices when sending out text communications.
 Legislation varies according to country and the message content.
-Marketing texts, for instance, require express consent from subscribers, whereas informational texts are treated slightly differently.
+Marketing texts, for instance, require express consent from SMS subscribers, whereas informational and transactional SMS rules may be slightly different.

-Notable laws and regulations to check out include the TCPA, CAN-SPAM Act and CITA Messaging Principles, which are relevant to the United States, along with the GDPR which governs data protection in Europe and the United Kingdom.
-It’s essential to be aware of and comply with the relevant text messaging laws as any breaches can lead to hefty penalties for your business.
+Notable laws and regulations you should look into include the TCPA, CAN-SPAM Act, and CTIA Messaging Principles, which are relevant to the United States, along with the GDPR, which governs data protection in the European Union.
+It's essential to be aware of and comply with the relevant text messaging laws, as any breaches can lead to hefty penalties for your business.

 Benefits of transactional SMS as a communication channel